ovh/docs/pages/public_cloud/compute/create_a_public_cloud_project/guide.en-gb.md

 ![project creation](images/firstproject2024.png){.thumbnail}

 - If you do not have a valid payment method in your OVHcloud account yet, the process of creating the Public Cloud project begins.
-Your project will then be created in [Discovery mode](#discovery).
+Your project will then be created in [discovery mode](#discovery).
-- If you have already entered a payment method in your OVHcloud account, you will need to name your Public Cloud project first, then select your payment method.
+- If you have already registered a payment method in your OVHcloud account, you will need to name your Public Cloud project first, then select your payment method.

 ![project creation](images/project-creation.png){.thumbnail}